dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 ## Introduction

 Since 2017 I have been involved in a number of DSC projects in medium to very large enterprises.
 It has not been easy to implement DSC for a number of reasons.
 For some companies, the reason why DSC was not an option is the lack of support for maintenance windows.
 DSC runs whenever an internal timer expires.
 This is fine for some enterprises but not for all.
 This article summarizes the ideas and technical implementation I have worked on with two large enterprises.
-Both of them have a very time-sensitive business, they don’t accept downtimes, and both wanted to have DSC running in the "ApplyAndAutoCorrenct" mode.
+Both of them have a very time-sensitive business, they don’t accept downtimes, and both wanted to have DSC running in the "ApplyAndAutoCorrect" mode.

 The way how maintenance windows have been implemented leaves room for improvement but should cover most of the requirements.
 You can define a start time and a time frame and if desired also a day of week.